How can I become an Accredited Employer in New Zealand?

 - Holders of Talent Work Visas (Accredited Employers) may be granted a residence class visa once they have held a Talent work visa (Accredited Employers), and have worked for an accredited employer for at least 24 months.

-Becoming an Accredited Employer will offer better opportunities for your business and your new migrant employees.
 Immigration New Zealand offers a very useful booklet with key insights on how to successfully integrate your new staff by understanding their needs and how to get the results you look for.

 Ask our Employer Accreditation Expert

 If you want to find out how to become an Accredited Employer, contact Dr Carsten Hallwass, the Business Adviser in our team.Contact Dr Hallwass